Protected Trust Deed Help in Scotland

 Your Trustee will help to determine the amount of money that you can afford to repay each month in terms of the Common Financial Statement.
 It will depend on your current income, expenses, the level of debt and other financial commitments.

-FD Debt Solutions offer free and confidential advice prior to entering a Trust deed and do not charge any separate set up payments.
+FD Debt solutions offer free and confidential advice prior to entering a Trust deed and do not charge any separate set up payments.
 Your Trustee will receive an administration fee based on your Trust Deed repayment plan.
 The fee will be calculated into your agreed monthly payment and you won’t have to pay anything extra.
 The fee structure will be fully explained to you before signing your Trust Deed.
 You will receive an update annually, which as well as providing an update on progress and dividend prospects for creditors, will set out the proposed fee and outlays intended to be drawn for that period.
 You and your creditors will have 14 days to raise objection to the proposed fee and outlays if you wish.

 Usually the sums required to pay your Trust Deed come from two sources; your income and your assets.
 You will be required to pay an affordable share of your income to Trustee every month in accordance with the proposal which is agreed with your creditors.
 Your Trustee will confirm to you how much you need to pay after covering all of the essential expenditure necessary for day to day living.
 You will have to budget for the period of your Trust Deed to make sure you are able to meet the agreed payments.

 In addition, if you have high value items which are not essential these will be sold to pay off your creditors.
 You will be allowed to keep all of your essential items such as household furniture and appliances, clothes or children’s toys.
 You might even be able to keep a car if it is not valued at more than £3,000 and is necessary for your work or family commitments.

 If your debts are unmanageable and it is hard to make ends meet we advise you to get help as soon as possible to get back in control of your finances.